Paris couture climbs Mount Olympus, plumbs marine depths

 The hair stylist Julien d’Ys said on social media he was influenced by Tutankhamun and Ancient Egypt.

-In a statement sent to AP, the house said “It was never , ever our intention to disrespect or hurt anyone – we deeply and sincerely apologise for any offense it has caused.”
+In a statement sent to AP, the house said “it was never, ever our intention to disrespect or hurt anyone – we deeply and sincerely apologize for any offense it has caused.”

-Race is a hot topic at fashion weeks all over the world, after a host of recent controversies including an ad campaign by Dolce and Gabbana that was deemed racist against China.
+Race is a hot topic at fashion weeks all over the world, after a host of recent controversies, including an ad campaign by Dolce and Gabbana that was deemed racist against China.

+In 2018, Comme des Garçons was criticized for lacking diversity over models on its runway.

-IRIS VAN HERPEN
+IRIS VAN HERPEN EXCELS

 Another season of Dutch wunderkind Iris Van Herpen, another moment to delve into her unique world of visual poetry.

-Floating jelly fish and skeletal underwater crustaceans are often evoked visually in the designer’s award-winning couture, but rarely referenced explicitly by the house as inspiration.
+Floating jelly fish and skeletal underwater crustaceans are often evoked visually in the designer’s award-winning couture, but rarely referenced by the house as inspiration.

-This season, that changed — it acknowledged that spring-summer’s designs channeled “the sensory processes that occur between the intricate composition of the human body, mirrored with the fibrous marine ecology of our oceans.”
+This season, it acknowledged that spring-summer’s designs channeled “the sensory processes that occur between the intricate composition of the human body, mirrored with the fibrous marine ecology of our oceans.”

 It made for one of the designer’s most beautiful collections ever.

-Twisted silk strands on a gown descended down a model’s body in pastel blues, grays and coconut white , like the tentacles of a deep – sea creature , with the floating feeling of suspended gravity.
+Twisted silk strands on a gown descended down a model’s body in pastel blues, grays and coconut white, like the tentacles of a deep-sea creature, with the floating feeling of suspended gravity.

-A black floor – length gown with undulating straps could have been a poisonous medusa, with coral – red dye bleeding down its multi-layered skirt.
+A black floor-length gown with undulating straps could have been a poisonous medusa, with coral-red dye bleeding down its multi-layered skirt.

 Toward the end, one of the most beautiful pieces of couture in memory appeared — a brilliant white structured three-dimensional gown made of thousands of interlocking petals of white fabric that evoked a swan, or perhaps a section of human bone under the microscope.